jneilliii/OctoPrint-RTMPStreamer/README.md

 <img src="https://raw.githubusercontent.com/jneilliii/Octoprint-RTMPStreamer/master/tab_screenshot.jpg">

 ## Prerequisites for Streaming
 Follow the instructions found [here](docker_instructions.md) to install and configure docker/ffmpeg for use with this plugin for Live streaming.
-This is not necessary if you just want to view a url in an iframe on a tab.
+This is not necessary if you just want to view a url in an iframe on a tab or if your octoprint system has ffmpeg.

 ## Setup
 Once the prerequisites are met and the test command is successfull enter the resolution, stream url, and view url in the RTMP Streamer settings.